 Further up Cane Creek Rd you will find the paved drive to the Upstream Campus, which houses our 8000 sqft facility, also known as the Cane Creek Lodge.
 WiFi is available in and around the Cane Creek Lodge.

-The first floor is where you will spend the majority of your time at Landmark's Upstream Campus.
+The first floor is where you will spend the majority of your time at Landmark’s Upstream Campus.
 Come into the lobby to swap your outdoor shoes for indoor shoes.
+This is also where you will find the check-in info, along with housing assignments, on the magnet board and hutch.
+You will enter here each morning before class for your health screen.
 Bathrooms are down the hall, and the spacious classroom is straight ahead.
 The classroom is open in the evening for studying and skills practice.

 Also upstairs, you will find Landmark’s main office.
 Any administrative needs and questions are handled by our support staff within regular business hours (M-F, 8AM-5PM).
 Our modest course store is also open during business hours, or you can order online when you receive your free shipping coupon once your course is over.

-Follow the drive up behind the Lodge to access the camping area and bunkhouses by foot.
-The two buildings each house 2 rooms that can sleep 4 max, split by gender.
-The two rooms share a common entry and covered front porch.
+Follow the drive up behind the Lodge by foot to access the camping area and bunkhouses (aka The Village).
+The two buildings each house 2 rooms that can sleep 4 max.
+Reservations are first-come, first-served during enrollment and we make housing assignments based off your housing selection, gender-specific or gender-neutral.
+The two rooms in each building share a common entry and covered front porch.
 Each room has its own shower/toilet/sink.
 Bring your sleeping bag, pillow, and a top sheet and towel for your comfort and use.

 Again, tent camping is available, as well as ample hammock sites – please bring all your own gear.
 If you must camp in your vehicle, we can accommodate that in our parking lots – it does require the camping fee and grants you access to the kitchen/shower amenities.
 Electric hookup is not available.